How Do Escrow and Vendor Trust Work in MarketKing?

 Workflow example:

 1. The admin can disable "Vendors Change Order Status" in MarketKing -> Settings -> Vendor Capabilities.
-This is a global setting.
-Now this can be set for each vendor individually.
+This is a global setting, but it can also be set for each vendor individually.

-2. For a vendor's first orders the admin can choose to manually oversee the orders, and confirm with customers that they received the products in good condition.
-After confirming with customers, the marketplace manager will mark the order as completed, thus releasing the funds into the vendor balance.
+2. For a vendor's first orders, the admin can choose to manually oversee the orders and confirm with customers that they received the products in good condition.
+After confirming with customers, the marketplace manager marks the order as completed, thus releasing the funds into the vendor balance.

-3. After 100 orders, if the manager decides the vendor is sufficiently trustworthy, they can be allowed to control order status themselves.
+3. After 100 orders, if the manager decides the vendor is sufficiently trustworthy, they can allow that vendor to control order status themselves.
 The manager can move the vendor from the "New Vendors" group to the "Trusted Vendors" group.

 Vendor Security Deposit / Bail

-Since the marketplace collects funds before they're released to vendors, it's possible for the marketplace manager to hold a security deposit (e.g. in case the vendor fails to deliver, provides fake products, etc.).
+Since the marketplace collects funds before they are released to vendors, it's possible for the marketplace manager to hold a security deposit (e.g. in case the vendor fails to deliver, provides fake products, etc.).

 A security deposit showing in the vendor balance history log.

-For example the first $1000 sold by the vendor can be held as a deposit, and only released at a later time (e.g. a year later) when the vendor has proven to be trustworthy.
+For example, the first $1000 sold by the vendor can be held as a deposit and only released at a later time (e.g. a year later) once the vendor has proven to be trustworthy.
 This can be achieved in MarketKing by making manual balance adjustments in the vendor balance history (in MarketKing -> Payouts):

 Workflow example:

-2. After several orders when the vendor balance reaches $1000, the admin makes a manual adjustment in the vendor balance, reducing it to 0, marking the $1000 as a security deposit.
+2. After several orders, when the vendor balance reaches $1000, the admin makes a manual adjustment in the vendor balance, reducing it to 0 and marking the $1000 as a security deposit.

-3. After 6 months without negative incidents, the vendor is moved to the "Tested Vendors" group, and the deposit is released.
-This is done by going to MarketKing -> Payouts and making another manual adjustments to increase the vendor balance.
+3. After 6 months without negative incidents, the vendor is moved to the "Tested Vendors" group and the deposit is released.
+This is done by going to MarketKing -> Payouts and making another manual adjustment to increase the vendor balance.

 Store Reviews

-Another important system that ensures trust is of course, the reviews module.
-Customers can leave reviews, and vendors have a reviews average score that is displayed on their products and store pages.
+Another important system that helps ensure trust is the reviews module.
+Customers can leave reviews, and vendors have an average review score that is displayed on their product and store pages.

-Vendors have an important financial incentive to provide good products and services, and collect positive reviews, which in turn improve sales.
-A vendor who provides bad quality products will quickly get a low rating score, and lose almost all business.
+Vendors have a strong financial incentive to provide good products and services and collect positive reviews, which in turn improve sales.
+A vendor who provides low-quality products will quickly receive a low rating score and lose almost all business.

 Powered by BetterDocs